cjf8899/SSD_ResNet_Pytorch/README.md

 | ssd paper |    77.2    |
 |    this repo - VGG   | 78.9 |
 |    this repo - ResNet18   | 70.1 |
+The ssd paper used Xavier after the base network(VGG), but did not use Xavier because this repo used relu.

 Other experiments..